 Assessment in Units 1 and 2 will be designed to reflect those the students can expect to experience for Units 3 and 4 as outlined in the table below.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): 25% Summative internal assessment 3 (IA3): 30% Project - folio Project - folio Summative internal assessment 2 (IA2): 20% Summative external assessment (EA): 25% Investigation - report Examination - combination response
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Project - folio 25% Summative internal assessment 3 (IA3): • Project - folio 30% Summative internal assessment 2 (IA2): • Investigation - report 20% Summative external assessment (EA): • Examination - combination response 25%